DDI-TU-Dresden/thonny-wiki/DeploymentOptions.rst

 * ``%APPDATA%\Thonny`` on Windows
 * ``~/Library/Thonny`` on macOS
 * ``$XDG_CONFIG_HOME/Thonny`` (usually ``~/.config/Thonny``) on Linux
+* (When Thonny is pip-installed into a virtual environment, the user directory will be ``.thonny`` in the root of the virtual environment.

 This directory can be opened when you select "Tools => Open Thonny data directory" in Thonny.